Terradue/doc-tep-geohazards-arch/source/enterprise/scope.rst

 Describes the Platform expected behaviour, i.e., the way it is supposed to work and interact with its environment in the TEP context.

-The targeted operational processes are ...
+The targeted operational processes are:

+* Data access
+* Processor integration
+* Cloud bursting
+* Reproducible Science
+* Capacity Building through Data Sharing

 Within RM-ODP, the scope of the system is modelled as the set of roles it fulfils.